RajeshPappireddy/DroneRed/README.md

 # DroneRed
-This repo is for development of autonomous drone first version
+This repo is for development of first version of Autonomous Drone.